tversteeg/emplace/.github/ISSUE_TEMPLATE/new-package-manager.md

 **What is the name of the package manager you would like to see support for?**

-**What operating systems or derivitive does this package manager support?**
+**What operating systems or derivative does this package manager support?**
 - [ ] Windows
 - [ ] Mac
 - [ ] Linux